 Kenwood TS-850SAT with Heil GM-5 mic, SignaLink USB interface

 Yaaaesu FT-2500 2 Meter Mobile

 Ameritron AL-80A HF Amplifier

 A Cushcraft 3 element yagi for 6 meters.
-That support arm will soon be holding up a 30/17 meter fan dipole.
+That support arm supports a 17 Meter dipole.